jrnold/r4ds-exercise-solutions/docs/iteration.md

 #>       "double"       "double"       "double"       "double"
 ```

-The number of unique values in each column of `iris`:
+To calculate the number of unique values in each column of `iris`:

 ```r
 map_int(iris, ~ length(unique(.)))